Experimental Pathology Research Laboratory Technologies & Fees

 The components of pricing for each technology includes the cost of consumables, the cost for technician time, and a small percentage of any associated service contracts.
 As with many of our technologies, the incremental cost of each procedure is affected by overall volume.
 As volume increases, we pass the resulting savings on to users in the form of reduced prices.

+If we are extremely busy and cannot readily expedite your project without disrupting our queue, a rush surcharge is applied.
 Please note that rush surcharge is double the price of all technologies.